Creating Written Texts

 As learners develop their ability to communicate their ideas or other information in the written form, practitioners will harness opportunities to model and reinforce age and stage appropriate expectations.
 Practitioners may find the Self-Assessment Criteria Grids (Tools for Writing) , Peer and Self Assessment (Creating Written Texts) Placemats and Peer and Self Assessment (Tools for Writing) Placemats, as part of the Fife Writing Assessment Resource Pack, a useful way to support ongoing feedback and learner conversations about writing.
 While a range of explicit and implicit approaches and strategies will be used, developing learners’ confidence and abilities in the Tools for Writing organiser will be achieved most effectively through:

-• Opportunities for learners to review and edit, particularly extended pieces of text.
+- Opportunities for learners to review and edit text, particularly extended pieces of writing.
 Practitioners will determine the most appropriate ways to organise learning that supports this improvement e.g. direct teaching, independent games or activities, editing stations.

-• Opportunities for learners to practise their handwriting or typing skills.
+- Opportunities for learners to practise their handwriting or word processing skills.
 Practitioners will agree a whole school approach to ensure that learners develop a clear, legible style.

-• Opportunities for learners to develop knowledge and understanding of how ideas and information can be linked using different types of connectives and identify when/if these are most appropriate to use.
+- Opportunities for learners to develop knowledge and understanding of how ideas and information can be linked and identify which connectives/conjunctions are most appropriate to use.

 The Tools for Writing help to enhance learners’ text and more effectively communicate their ideas or information to a reader.
 As appropriate to their age, stage and needs, practitioners will determine where focused learning and teaching is required on these aspects during the editing stages of the writing process, or to support writing activities across the curriculum more generally.
 In this way, learners’ experiences of cognitive overload are reduced and they engage more confidently when initially allowed to focus on their message and quality of ideas.